Python-SIP/sip/doc/introduction.rst

 Introduction
 ============

-This is the reference guide for SIP @RM_RELEASE@.
 SIP is a tool for automatically generating `Python <https://www.python.org>`__ bindings for C and C++ libraries.
 SIP was originally developed in 1998 for `PyQt <https://www.riverbankcomputing.com/software/pyqt>`__ - the Python bindings for the Qt GUI toolkit - but is suitable for generating bindings for any C or C++ library.